Due Diligence Prep & Practice Bookkeeping for Healthcare Owners Planning to Sell

 💰

-Selling Your Business
+Selling Your Practice

 Ideally, 12 to 36 months before a planned sale.
-Buyers typically value a business based on the most recent twelve-month period, but they review the prior two to three years to understand what is normal, identify trends, and assess the sustainability of earnings.
+Buyers typically value a practice based on the most recent twelve-month period, but they review the prior two to three years to understand what is normal, identify trends, and assess the sustainability of earnings.
 Starting early gives you time to clean up historical bookkeeping issues, normalize your results, document add-backs, and build a track record of consistent, deal-ready financials.
 The earlier you start, the stronger your negotiating position when it's time to go to market.

 The most common causes are financial issues discovered during buyer due diligence: EBITDA changing under review, undocumented or rejected add-backs, unclear owner compensation, inconsistent monthly financials, personal expenses mixed into business accounts, and poorly supported working capital.
 These issues erode buyer confidence, lead to purchase price reductions, extend timelines, and cause deal fatigue — which is one of the primary reasons deals collapse.
 Most of these problems are fixable, but only if addressed before going to market.